 Arduino Remote LITE:

-Once installed the app you will, Open it and allow it the permission to turn on Bluetooth.
+Once installed, you will open it and allow it the permission to turn on Bluetooth.

 Now power the Arduino and the Bluetooth module should start blinking.